HackYourFuture/debugging/lecture1.md

 A defect will always result in one or multiple infections.
 Remember that an infection is some program state that is different from what we intended it to be.
+The program state (or state, in short) consists of all the variables and their contents.

+**Questions:**
+1. In the code we're currently debugging, what is the state?
+2. Why would we want to look at the state?
+How does that help us get closed to the defect?
+3. We can look at the state using `console.log`.
+Where should we write a `console.log` line?
+4. What state should we log?
+5. What is going to be the output of our `console.log` line?

-Program state consists of all the variables and their contents.
-In our hello wordl program our state is `index`, `elements`, and `result`.
-So, to find the defect we first need to look at the program state to see what got infected.
+To find the defect we first need to look at the state to see what got infected.
 To do this we add a `console.log` line to our code where we let the program write down our state every time we do a lookup in the `elements` array.

 ```javascript
 result += elements[index];
 console.log("index: " + index + " element: " + elements[i] + " result: " + result);
 ```

+After we run the program the output of our `console.log` looks like this:

 ```javascript
 "index i: 0 element: hack result: hack"